Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is not invited to Pro-Am golf tournaments because he would make the other golfers look bad.
-Amateurs, too.
+Martial arts have given Jayesh the ability to predict your actions before you make them.
+He can look at you and know if you're getting ready to run, pull a gun or get your heart torn out.
+Guess what: You're always getting ready to get your heart torn out.

-Updated on: [24/7/2024]
+Updated on: [25/7/2024]
 <!-- #jokeEnd -->